mpicbg-csbd/unet-smfish-seg/notes/notes.md

 _Potential solutions_

+- laurent's idea. do the warping on the distance map.
 - Convert to svg (whatever continuous representation) before warping

 For downscaling, we had a similar problem, but we would only lose cells, never create them.
 Cells with diameter smaller than the downscale factor would just disappear.
 But to solve that we would upscale back to orig size afterwards, and accept that we would just get a certain number of the cells wrong.

+solved.
+I'm doing the warping on the distance maps for labeled images, this helps with the interpolation/warping?
+How does this compare with just taking all of the non-zero labeled pixels to be foreground (membrane)?

 **We can avoid the problem by just not caring about keeping this property for warped images.** Or even by convincing ourselves that the new number of cells is correct! (if we warp membranes of a cell until they touch in the middle, maybe now a two-cell labeling is more appropriate?
 But if we warp a membrane so that it becomes very thin and breaks then we merge cells... is that ok?
 After warping we can have large numbers of isolated membrane pixels, which would probably never actually be a labeling we would get from a real user.

 todo: test to see what size warping are appropriate for full size images.

 # SOLVED.
 PROBLEM: I want a way of comparing two similar cell labelings visually.

 This requires permuting the labels of one images s.t. it aligns closely with another image.
 We can do this using the matching matrix from label_images, but this problem is very similar to the problem of finding an optimal correspondence between c. elegans nuclei!
 In our case, however, we only have one ground truth labeling, so we want to see how different the proposed labeling is from it.
 And also, we don't usually expect to have any warping, so a very flexible matching algorithms doesn't make sense.
 Usually the proposed solution and the ground truth are built on top of the same underlying greyscale image, so you won't ever find that the proposed solution looks the same as the ground truth, but just translated in x,y...

-- Differentiable cell segmentation losses
-- Laurent's idea: warp the distance fields as opposed to the membranes!
-- how much can you warp before ground truth is destroyed
-- matching, warping and cell seg error measures

 Using the 50% overlap criterion is one way of generating a matching The shared best is another way